-The DOE logo, seal, and word mark are official graphical identifiers of the U.S. Department of Energy and are meant for official use only, to represent the Department's official position.
+The DOE logo, seal, and word mark are official graphical identifiers of the U.S. Department of Energy and are meant for official use only.
 They may be used to recognize funding or official support by the Department if the usage has proper qualifying language to explain its presence on non-DOE materials and it is reviewed and explicitly approved by the Department.
-They cannot be used in a manner that has an implied or explicit endorsement of any private company, service or product.
+They cannot be used in a manner that has an implied or explicit endorsement of any private company, service, product or activities.
 There is a Code of Federal Regulations (CFR) regarding the DOE graphical identifier at:

 Description of the DOE Seal Elements